mikeKharisma28/mikeKharisma28/README.md

 ### Hi there 👋

+I am Michael, working as full time Lead Technical Consultant.
+I also code in my free time and will always continue learning.
-- 🔭 I’m currently working on backend project to implement Sitecore's Content Hub ONE
+- 🔭 I’m currently working on backend project to implement Sitecore's Content Hub ONE and other C# projects
 - 🌱 I’m currently learning Fullstack Web Development, preferably Backend Development

 <!--